 One of Canada’s greatest wartime commanders, General Crerar was born and educated in Hamilton, Ontario.
 Graduating from the Royal Military College in 1909, he took a position with the Ontario Hydro-Electric Commission, Toronto.

 At the outbreak of the Great War, he was a Lieutenant in Toronto’s 4th Battery, 2nd Brigade, the Non-Permanent Active Militia.
 He immediately joined Canada’s First Division, going overseas with the First Contingent.
 He served in France, initially with the 3rd Field Artillery Brigade, later as Brigade Major of the 5th Canadian Divisional Artillery.
-A recognized leader in the development of modern artillery, he designed the largest, most intricate and successful creeping barrage in the latter days of the war.
+A recognized leader in the development of modern artillery, he designed the most massive, most intricate and successful creeping barrage in the latter days of the war.
 This three-day barrage at the Canal du Nord halted the final German advance and was considered a brilliant use of artillery.
 His exceptional work was recognized in the award of the Distinguished Service Order.
 By October 1918, he was a Lieutenant-Colonel.

 After the war, he remained in the army and was appointed to the General Staff, Ottawa.
 Following attendance at the British Staff College, he returned to Kingston as Professor of Tactics, Royal Military College.
 He represented Canada at the 1932 Geneva Disarmament Conference and the London Imperial Conference of 1937.
 In 1935, he was promoted to Colonel with the appointment as Commandant, Royal Military College.